WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 | *Acknowledge sequencing* | *No acknowledgment* |

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?

+*The format of an HTTP POST is to have the HTTP headers, followed by a blank line, followed by the request body.
+The POST variables are stored as key-value pairs in the body.
+You can see this using a tool like Fiddler, which you can use to watch the raw HTTP request and response payloads being sent across the wire.*

 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?

+*After receiving and interpreting a request message, a server responds with an HTTP response message: A Status-line.
+Zero or more header (General|Response|Entity) fields followed by CRLF.
+An empty line (i.e., a line with nothing preceding the CRLF) indicating the end of the header fields.*

 #### What is DNS?
 How does it work?

 *Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
 They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.*